 Students in the Lower School are encouraged to read both for pleasure and for information.
 As they progress through Lower School, students gain an awareness and appreciation for a wide variety of literature.
 They also begin to learn the skills necessary to use the library independently.
 The Lower School library program provides support to classroom and special area teachers and attempts to integrate library goals and objectives with their curricula when possible.

 A unique part of Knes Family Library's program is storytelling.
-Students in kindergarten, first, and second grades hear a story every week, usually traditional tales from around the world, learned by the librarians and told without any books or props to distract attention from the story itself.
+Students in third, fourth, and fifth grades will experience oral storytelling, usually traditional tales from around the world, learned by the librarians and told without any books or props to distract attention from the story itself.
 In addition to being a great deal of fun, storytelling enhances language acquisition and attention span, as well as reading, writing, memory, and visualization skills.

 Literature appreciation and library skills